Ishan Davé

-Ishan Davé (born November 7, 1989) is a Canadian actor known for his roles in Kim's Convenience and Degrassi: The Next Generation.
+Ishan Davé (born November 7, 1989) is a Canadian actor known for his roles in Rabbit Hole, Kim's Convenience, and Degrassi: The Next Generation.
 His first acting job was as a teenager in the television series Renegadepress.com, for which he was nominated twice for a Gemini Award.

-Davé lives in Toronto, Ontario, and is a graduate of the National Theatre School of Canada.
+Davé lives in Toronto and is a graduate of the National Theatre School of Canada.
 He has performed in solo and group theatre shows, and was a member of the NAC English Theatre Ensemble.
+He is of East Indian and Gujarati descent.